Equilibration of objective observables in a dynamical model of quantum measurements

 \section{Discussion \& Conclusions}

 When an observer measures a quantum system of interest, information about a particular observable is extracted.
 This is modelled mathematically as the observer applying an observable operator to the system being measured and obtaining a measurement outcome that corresponds to an eigenstate of the observable.
-In a dynamical measurement model, when the system is measured, information in its pointer basis is exchanged with the environment via the interaction of the two.
-Under the recently-proposed Measurement-Equilibration Hypothesis (MEH), this process is unitary, and corresponds to a process of equilibration.
-The MEH thus frames quantum measurements as an inherently thermodynamic (or more precisely, statistical mechanical) phenomenon that directly results from the universe's tendency towards entropy maximisation.
+In a dynamical measurement model, when the system is measured, information in its pointer basis is exchanged with the environment via their interaction.